What’s next for General Managers?

 The great thing about being a PM is that it’s in huge demand right now by everyone, in nearly every industry, and at nearly every level.
 There are lots of reasons NOT to be a product manager (click, click, click), but in a world that’s increasingly driven by software, the ability to lead technology development is critical for professional advancement.

 4) General management — getting back to what inspired me to write this article.
 Spare me a moment for an inelegant metaphor.
 You’re on General Manager Mountain (GMM), climbing as fast as you can.
 You’ve made it to Middle Manager base camp, and you reflect on climate change, and start worrying about the Technology Ice Caps (TIC).
 They’re melting, and raising sea levels all around GMM.
-And, boy, it sure seems like the TIC is melting faster and faster, and tech is becoming a requirement at the entry level roles.
+And, boy, it sure seems like the TICs are melting faster and faster, and tech is becoming a requirement at even entry level roles.
 So the calculus is this: do you leave base camp and resume climbing GMM as fast as possible to avoid drowning in the TIC waters?
 Or do you build a boat and ride the wave up GMM?
 This is the choice facing most GMs at a non-executive level (at least, outside of the consulting industry).

 Now, of course, I could be totally wrong!
 Maybe the pendulum will swing back and GMs will be the hot job in the 2020 decade…